 Note: Submission of an appeal does not guarantee reinstatement.
 Presenting false or intentionally misleading information in the Appeal may result in immediate Dismissal of the Appeal and/or judicial charges.

 Suspension and Dismissal

-Students may appeal, in writing, within 10 days of the date of their initial letter of Sustained Suspension or Dismissal in Spring, or by the posted submission deadlines.
+Students may appeal, in writing, according to the posted submission deadlines noted below.
 If your appeal is approved, you will be readmitted on Probation for the following semester of enrollment and a note of Academic Suspension or Dismissal will remain in your academic file.